FRC-Utilities/QDriverStation/README.md

 **Folders:**

 - <code>doc</code>: contains Doxygen configuration files
-- <code>etc</code>: contains various files used for deployment of the application and resources (images, mappings, etc) used by the user interface
+- <code>etc</code>: contains various files used for deployment of the application and resources
-- <code>lib</code>: contains various libraries used by the application.
+- <code>lib</code>: contains various libraries used by the application, including the **DriverStation** library.
 - <code>src</code>: contains the C++ source code of the application

 ### Contributing